BRIAN SLODYSKO, Associated Press

 On some legislation, it takes only 51 votes to pass, with Vice President Kamala Harris as the tiebreaker.
 On a deeply divisive bill like this one, they would need 60 votes under the Senate’s rules to overcome a Republican filibuster — a tally they are unlikely to reach.

-Some Democrats have discussed options like lowering the threshold to break a filibuster, or creating a workaround that would allow priority legislation, including a separate John Lewis Voting Rights bill, to be exempt.
-Biden has been cool to filibuster reforms and Democratic congressional aides say the conversations are fluid but underway.
+Some have discussed options like lowering the threshold to break a filibuster, or creating a workaround that would allow some legislation to be exempt.
+Democratic congressional aides say the conversations are fluid but underway.